 At Duke, activists want faculty to lose the possibility of tenure for words that they utter “if the discriminatory attitudes behind the speech could potentially harm the academic achievements of students of color.”

 At Yale, student activists spat on attendees of an event with which they disagreed.
-Others called for a professor and his wife, herself a Yale lecturer, to be removed from their positions in residential life for failing to apologize for a civil email about Halloween costumes.
+Others called for a professor and his wife, herself a Yale lecturer, to be removed from their positions in residential life for failing to apologize for an email about Halloween costumes.

 To his credit, my conversation partner, Jelani Cobb, is concerned about students and their grievances.
 He has also written, “That these issues have now been subsumed in a debate over political correctness and free speech on campus—important but largely separate subjects—is proof of the self-serving deflection to which we should be accustomed at this point.”
 He characterized this response as “outraged First Amendment fundamentalism.”
 I respectfully but vehemently disagree.